Harley-Davidson cutting 700 positions globally

 CLICK HERE TO READ MORE ON FOX BUSINESS

-(Reporting by Ankit Ajmera in Bengaluru; Editing by Amy Caren Daniel)
+(Reporting by Rajesh Kumar Singh; Editing by Sonya Hepinstall)